djpapzin/malawi-rag-sql-chatbot/README.md

-# Dwizani - Infrastructure Transparency Chatbot
+# Dziwani - Infrastructure Transparency Chatbot

 A specialized chatbot for querying and exploring Malawi's infrastructure projects database.
-Named "Dwizani" (meaning "what you should know" in Chichewa), this tool provides a natural language interface to access detailed information about infrastructure projects, their status, and related statistics.
+Named "Dziwani" (meaning "what you should know" in Chichewa), this tool provides a natural language interface to access detailed information about infrastructure projects, their status, and related statistics.

 ## Features